The Note

 Gag.

-At night the words come to me.
-The thoughts too.
-I give Stacey a letter and she’s swept up with my charm and the next thing I know the whole school is talking about us.
+Last night, I dreamt up a scenario where I gave Madison the letter and she’s swept up with my charm and the next thing I know the whole school is talking about us.
 We’re going to Homecoming.
-She treats me to the country club and I finally see what’s behind those stately wooden doors.
+She treats me to the country club and I finally see what’s behind those stately hedges.
 And no one is smoking a pipe, like Lily is always claiming.

 I bang out some okay prose before Harry asks what I’m doing.
-I tell him to be quiet.
-He sees the name Stacey and that’s that.
+He’s dribbling milk everywhere and so I slide away from him and tell him to be quiet.
+Unfortunately, he can read.

-“Who is Stacey?”
+“Who is Madison?”
 Mom wants to know.
 She’s got her eyebrows cocked and a mortifying smile on her face.
-My cheeks go hot and I fold up the letter.
-Harry goes on about Stacey.
-Stacey.
-Stacey.
+My cheeks go aflame and I fold up the letter.
+Harry goes on about Madison.
+Madison.
+Madison.
 Mom finally gets it and tells him to shush.

 “Hey nerd.”